-Data Element Name Data Element Definition 150 FSCS ID (Automatic Display) This is the identification code assigned by WebPLUS to the administrative entity.
-151 LIB ID This is the state-assigned identification code for the administrative entity.
-152 Name This is the legal name of the administrative entity.
-Note: Provide the name of the public library.
-Do not use acronyms.
-Do not abbreviate the name unless it exceeds the WebPLUS field length of 60 characters.
-Avoid abbreviations at the beginning of the name and do not punctuate abbreviations.
-(See Standard Abbreviations for WebPLUS in Appendix I.) Street Address 153 Street Address This is the complete street address of the administrative entity.
+Data Element Name Data Element Definition 1A FSCS ID (Automatic Display) This is the identification code assigned by NCES to the administrative entity.
+01 LIB ID (Optional) This is the state-assigned identification code for the administrative entity.
+02 Name This is the legal name of the administrative entity.
+Stre et Address Note: Provide the name of the public library.
+03 Street Address This is the complete street address of the administrative entity.
 Note: Do not report a post office box or general delivery.
-154 City (of street address) This is the city or town in which the administrative entity is located.
-155 ZIP Code (of street address) This is the standard five-digit postal zip code for the street address of the administrative entity.
-156 ZIP+4 (of street address) This is the four-digit postal ZIP code extension for the street address of the administrative entity.
-Mailing Address 157 Mailing Address This is the mailing address of the administrative entity.
-158 City (of mailing address) This is the city or town of the mailing address for the administrative entity.
-159 ZIP Code (of mailing address) This is the standard five-digit postal ZIP code for the mailing address of the administrative entity.
-160 ZIP+4 (of mailing address) This is the four-digit postal ZIP code extension for the mailing address of the administrative entity.
-161 County of the Entity This is the county in which the headquarters of the administrative entity is located.
-162 Phone This is the telephone number of the administrative entity, including area code.
+04 City (of street address) This is the city or town in which the administrative entity is located.
+05 Zip (of street address) This is the standard five-digit postal zip code for the street address of the administrative entity.
+06 Zip4 (of street address) This is the four-digit postal zip code extension for the street address of the administrative entity.
+Mai ing Address 07 Mailing Address Definition: This is the mailing address of the administrative entity.
+08 City (of mailing address) This is the city or town of the mailing address for the administrative entity.
+09 Zip (of mailing address) This is the standard five-digit postal zip code for the mailing address of the administrative entity.
+10 Zip4 (of mailing address) This is the four-digit postal zip code extension for the mailing address of the administrative entity.
+11 County of the Entity This is the county in which the administrative entity is located.

+12 Phone This is the telephone number of the administrative entity, including area code.
 Note: Report telephone number without spacing or punctuation.
-If the Administrative Entity has no phone, enter "-3" (for Not Applicable).

-163 Web Address

-This is the Web address of the administrative entity. http:/

-Note: If the Administrative Entity has no web address, enter "- 3" (for Not Applicable).

-200 Interlibrary Relationship Code
+If the outlet has no phone, please enter "NA" (for Not Applicable).
+13 Web Address This is the Web address of the administrative entity. http:// 14 Interlibrary Relationship Code Select one of the following: HQ-Headquarters of a Federation or Cooperative.
+ME-Member of a Federation or Cooperative.
+NO-Not a Member of a Federation or Cooperative.
 HQ-Headquarters of a Federation or Cooperative.
 The library or entity that provides the physical space and staff who manage, coordinate, or administer the programs of the federation or cooperative.
 Note: Agencies that serve other libraries rather than the public should not be reported to FSCS.
 ME-Member of a Federation or Cooperative.
-An autonomous library joined by formal or informal agreement(s) with (a) other autonomous libraries in the same state to perform various services cooperatively, such as resource sharing, communications, etc., and (b) libraries that are part of national, multi-state or statewide library federations or cooperatives.
+An autonomous library joined by formal or informal agreement(s) with (a) other autonomous libraries in the same state to perform various services cooperatively, such as resource sharing, communications, etc., and (b) libraries that are part of national, multistate or statewide library federations or cooperatives.
 (Do not include OCLC.)
 Do not include multiple-outlet administrative entities (e.g., libraries with branches and that have the word "system" in their legal name) if the entity does not have an agreement with another autonomous library.

-NO-Not a Member of a Federation or Cooperative.

-201 Legal Basis Code

-The legal basis is the type of local government structure within which the entity functions.
-It reflects the state or local law, which authorizes the library.
+15 Legal Basis Code The legal basis is the type of local government structure within which the entity functions.
+It reflects the state or local law which authorizes the library.
+Select one of the following: CC-City/County CI-Municipal Government (city, town or village) CO-County/Parish LD-Library District (authority, board, commission) MJ-Multi-jurisdictional NL-Native American Tribal Government NP-Non-profit Association or Agency SD-School District OT-Other